Oxford Industries (NYSE:OXM) Updates Q4 2021 Earnings Guidance

-Oxford Industries (NYSE:OXM) issued an update on its fourth quarter 2021 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $1.120-$1.270 for the period.
+Oxford Industries (NYSE:OXM) updated its fourth quarter 2021 earnings guidance on Thursday.
+The company provided earnings per share guidance of $1.120-$1.270 for the period.
 The company issued revenue guidance of -.Oxford Industries also updated its FY 2021 guidance to $6.450-$6.700 EPS.

-Oxford Industries (NYSE:OXM) last released its earnings results on Tuesday, June 8th.
-The textile maker reported $1.89 earnings per share for the quarter, beating the consensus estimate of $1.06 by $0.83.
-The business had revenue of $265.76 million for the quarter, compared to the consensus estimate of $233.07 million.
-Oxford Industries had a positive return on equity of 4.84% and a negative net margin of 0.05%.
-The business’s quarterly revenue was up 65.7% compared to the same quarter last year.
-During the same quarter last year, the business posted ($1.12) earnings per share.
-Equities research analysts anticipate that Oxford Industries will post 5.11 earnings per share for the current year.

-OXM has been the subject of several recent research reports.
-B. Riley increased their price target on Oxford Industries from $106.00 to $120.00 and gave the company a buy rating in a report on Thursday, June 10th.
-Zacks Investment Research raised Oxford Industries from a hold rating to a buy rating and set a $104.00 price target for the company in a report on Thursday, August 26th.
-TheStreet cut Oxford Industries from a b- rating to a c rating in a report on Monday, July 26th. increased their price target on Oxford Industries from $90.00 to $112.00 and gave the company a neutral rating in a report on Thursday, June 10th.
-Finally, Telsey Advisory Group increased their price target on Oxford Industries from $100.00 to $120.00 and gave the company a market perform rating in a report on Thursday, June 10th.
-Three equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
-According to MarketBeat, Oxford Industries presently has an average rating of Buy and an average price target of $117.17.
+A number of analysts have recently issued reports on the stock.
+Zacks Investment Research raised shares of Oxford Industries from a hold rating to a buy rating and set a $104.00 price objective for the company in a research note on Thursday, August 26th.
+B. Riley raised their target price on shares of Oxford Industries from $106.00 to $120.00 and gave the company a buy rating in a research note on Thursday, June 10th.
+Telsey Advisory Group lowered their price objective on shares of Oxford Industries from $120.00 to $115.00 and set a market perform rating for the company in a research report on Friday, September 3rd.
+KeyCorp increased their price objective on shares of Oxford Industries from $103.00 to $135.00 and gave the company an overweight rating in a research report on Thursday, June 10th.
+Finally, TheStreet upgraded shares of Oxford Industries from a c rating to a b rating in a research report on Thursday, September 2nd.
+Three research analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
+Based on data from MarketBeat.com, Oxford Industries has a consensus rating of Buy and an average price target of $116.33.

 Oxford Industries Company Profile